icrosil/eslint-plugin-you-dont-need-recompose/README.md

 - add min node version
 - maybe put eslint files next to rules as units
 - renaming should also work import {withState as onState} from 'recompose' also with require
+- add links to more mnemonic description about rules